 You have to cut back on spending, but please give a little room for some fun in your budget.
 Eliminate cable/satellite until you have room in your budget to be able to pay for it.
 Look at your cell phone plan and see if you can go to a lower plan; if you can’t, call your cell phone provider and see if you can suspend the service for at least a month until you get your finances under control.

-I personally use Republic Wireless because their plans are so affordable and I suggest you check them out.
+For my cell phone plan, I use Republic Wireless because their plans are so affordable.

 Look at your utilities and see how you can save money.
 There are tons of ways to save money on utilities.
-From unplugging unused appliances to covering your windows with plastic to save heat, these tips will help you save money on utilities.
+From unplugging unused appliances to covering your windows with plastic to save on heating cost, these tips will help you save money on utilities.

-The struggle will come mentally, but not when creating a budget and sticking by it.
+The struggle will come mentally, but not when creating a budget and sticking to it.

 How did you manage to make your budget less of a struggle?